Skills & Techniques

 - Clean your vehicle and pack and saddle animal trailer before entering the forest—DO NOT clean manure from trailers on public lands.

-5. Remove mud & seeds from your shoes and tires using a boot or toothbrush.
+5. Remove mud & seeds from your shoes and tires using a boot brush or toothbrush.

 6. Finally, check your pet’s paws and fur for seeds- our dogs are great transporters of invasive species!

 Caught in fur and in the beds of their paws, we may be spreading invasive seeds when we don’t wash or examine our pets after adventuring in the outdoors.
-Be diligent with your pet and especially if your dog jumps into water sources or you’re waterfowl hunting with your dog.
+Be diligent with your pet, especially if your dog jumps into water sources or you’re waterfowl hunting with your dog.

 Enjoy Your World.
 Leave No Trace.